Gulf Cooperation Council (GCC) Bottled Water Market Size and Share

 Gulf Cooperation Council (GCC) Bottled Water Market Analysis by Mordor Intelligence

-The GCC bottled water market size stands at USD 8.90 billion in 2025 and is projected to touch USD 15.12 billion by 2030, expanding at an 11.18% CAGR during the forecast period.
+GCC bottled water market size in 2026 is estimated at USD 9.88 billion, growing from 2025 value of USD 8.90 billion with 2031 projections showing USD 16.62 billion, growing at 10.98% CAGR over 2026-2031.
 The region's status as the most water-stressed globally, its 90% dependence on desalination for drinking water, and frequent extreme temperatures are key factors driving this demand.
 Growing health and wellness awareness is prompting consumers to opt for bottled water over sugary and carbonated beverages.
 Additionally, the significant influx of tourists and pilgrims in GCC countries is boosting bottled water consumption, particularly in the hospitality and travel sectors.
 Policies promoting public health, water safety, and environmental sustainability are further supporting industry growth and fostering innovation.
 These factors collectively address environmental challenges, align with changing lifestyles, and meet evolving consumer preferences, driving the strong expansion of the GCC bottled water market.

 Key Report Takeaways